PRE-PROFESSIONAL PHASE (YEARS 1-3)

-Toward the end of the clinical training (rotations VI and VII or Rotations VIII and IX) students will complete a 12 week preceptorship in family medicine.
+Toward the end of the clinical training, students will complete a 12 week preceptorship in family medicine.
+Students will complete a master’s project using up-to-date medical research.
+They must also pass a computer-based and practical summative examination.

 Background Checks and Child Abuse Security Clearance Policy for the Department of Physician Assistant Studies

 All PA students are required to have a federal background check prior to starting the program.
 All Physician Assistant students must be fingerprinted for FBI Background Clearance prior to the first day of classes.
 This Federal Criminal History Record Check (FCHR) must be completed annually at an approved Cogent site.

 Students must complete and submit a Pennsylvania Child Abuse History Clearance Form prior to starting the program.
 The program will supply the student with this form which must be filed and cleared with the Childline and Abuse Registry, Department of Public Welfare, in Harrisburg, Pennsylvania.

 Students are required to have a PA state background check to be completed by the Program.
 Social Security numbers must be submitted to the Program Secretary in the main PA Program Office prior to the start of rotations for this to be completed.